crystallabs/crysterm/CRYSTAL-WISHLIST.md

 arguments are not comparable).
 And then to change `#==` to a type-safe version so that it produces an error when there is no comparison defined between its arguments.

+@straight-shoota added this item (although with a different proposed solution) to the wishlist for the next Crystal major version (TODO: find a reference to it).

 ## API to expose a method to kill Fiber from outside code.

-This supposedly exists in non-public API, but maybe it does not exist at all?
+This supposedly exists in non-public API, but I did not find it, be it public or not.

 ## Ability to create a Proc and partial from a method with named args: